 This behaviour went on for a few days, and Melvin began taking notes.
 Soon, a pattern emerged.
-By noon, it seemed, the ant had a good idea of what the weather would be like for the next day – running for rain, quiet for sun, digging for cloud.
+By noon, it seemed, the ant had a good idea of what the weather would be like for the following day – running for rain, quiet for sun, digging for cloud.

 Melvin named the ant Predicto, and kept records of its success.
-He also wittingly caused another tunnel to collapse within his glass-contained ant colony, trapping another specimen, so that he could ascertain whether Predicto’s talents were unique.
+He also wittingly caused another tunnel to collapse within his glass-contained ant colony, trapping another specimen, so he could ascertain whether Predicto’s talents were unique.

 They were not.

 Excited by his discovery, Tuttle passed on his findings to the director of the Met Office, Olly Solly, who initially laughed the man out of the building.
-Luckily for Tuttle, though, it was budget time for the business, and Solly’s brow was furrowing over the increasing costs of his bank of computer mainframes.
+Luckily for Tuttle, though, it was budget time for the business, and Solly’s brow was furrowing over the increasing costs of his bank of mainframes.
 Realising that by retaining the powerful computers, he would instead be under financial pressure to cut back on his attendant array of seven blonde secretaries and start spending more time with his wife Molly Solly, a brickie, the director swiftly called up Tuttle and entered into discussions with the man he’d hitherto called an “insect molesting timewaster”.

 Soon, Tuttle had relocated his ant farm to the Met Office HQ and began parallel forecasting alongside IBM’s finest.
-After a short period of adjustment for Predicto and Foretello to get accustomed to the new microclimate, the ants began to match the computer for the accuracy of the following day’s forecasts.
+After a short period of adjustment for Predicto and colleague Foretello to get accustomed to the new microclimate, the ants began to match the computer for the accuracy of the following day’s forecasts.

 Things were going well until Predicto died unexpectedly.
-Tuttle, however, was quickly on the case, and after a short period of mourning he installed a replacement – also called Predicto – into a larger cavern, this time with his own food supply and some miniature dirty magazines.
+Tuttle, however, was quickly on the case, and after a short period of mourning he installed a replacement – also called Predicto – into a larger cavern, this time with its own food supply and some miniature dirty magazines.

-As different generations of Predictos and Foretellos came and went, Solly began to scale back his computing resources and rely more on the combined talents of the ants.
-Every individual, when segregated from its peers, quickly took on the mantle of weather forecasting, unearthing a whole new behaviour previously unknown to naturalists.
+As different generations of Predictos and Foretellos came and went, Solly began to scale back his computing resources and rely more heavily on the combined talents of the ants.
+Every individual, when segregated from its peers, quickly took on the mantle of weather forecasting, unearthing a behaviour previously unknown to naturalists.

 The Met Office managed to keep the whole deal quiet until last week, when Ant Rights protestors broke into the office and absconded with the colony.
 This spells trouble for Solly and Tuttle, who are known to be in discussions about whether to revive the project or return to the age of computing.
 They will surely be mindful of yesterday’s revelations linking Martin Whisper, Chairman of IBM, with the head of the Ant Rights Group, the shadowy Martina Whisper.